tristankrass/weatherApp/README.md

 run serve -s build in your terminal.

 I hope you enjoy it.
-The final product can also be seen on
+The final product can also be seen on https://weatherapp-1529648627121.firebaseapp.com/ here.